 - Change the batteries twice a year, even if you’re not hearing warning beeps.
 If you have a lithium ion battery model, change the batteries every 10 years or so.

-- Clean each alarm with a vacuum once a year to remove any dust or particles that may have accumulated in the unit.
+- Clean each alarm with a vacuum once a year.
+This will remove any dust or particles that may have accumulated in the unit.

-- Check the manufacture date on each unit periodically and replace them once they reach their expiration date.
+- Check the manufacture date on each unit periodically.
+Replace units once they reach their expiration date.

 Hard-wired or battery-operated smoke detectors are an essential part of fire prevention safety in your home.
 There are several types of smoke alarms to choose from.
 Knowing how to install a hard-wired smoke detector requires basic electrical knowledge.
 If you have questions or are uncertain about any part of installing hard-wired smoke alarms, contact a certified electrician.
 Make sure to check smoke detectors and carbon monoxide alarms regularly for best performance.